sidharthbajpai-pixel/portrait-assessment/README.md

 These functions were taken as reference from the AI tool for doing the data analysis.

+In the data analysis part there was a question which asked to  bifurcate medication_name into categories, so I had to use AI to understand about nature of medicines and under which category it should fall.
+Based on this assumption, I have used case when statements and put the medication under suitable categories and then further did the data analysis on it.
+You may find this in the **age_group vs category vs max_prescriptions.sql file**.

 This dataset was highly engaging, and I genuinely enjoyed working through the assessment.